Skip to content

 Time commitment: 2-3 hours

-Today is about decisions, not content.
+Today is for decisions, not content.
+Execution without direction wastes weeks.

 Day 2: Content Planning and First Batch